Uma-dev99/etl-assessment/README.md

 ## ETL assessment project
-creating an ETL pipeline using Spark to process the attached CSV data and derive several analytics.
+We created an ETL pipeline using Spark to process data and derive several analytics.
 The CSV contains data about enrolments from various cities and states, including timestamps.
 The ETL pipeline should be optimized for scalability and efficiency, taking into account data transformation, filtering, and